A big data certificate that will develop your expertise in managing, analyzing big data.

 The mass amount of data collected by industries, retailers, and organizations requires knowledgeable professionals who can collect, mine, and analyze as well as store, retrieve, and manage data.
 These professionals also guide the analysis, preparation, and visualization of data to aid in understanding trends, patterns, and behaviors, all of which help impact business decisions.

 Big data is noted for its volume, varieties of data types, and rapid accumulation.
 Big data has become a catchphrase to describe data collections that are so large they are not amenable to processing or analysis using traditional database and software techniques.
 The advanced certificate in big data analytics is a multidisciplinary program intended for professionals with BS degrees in computing or other diverse fields–such as finance, retail, science, engineering, or manufacturing–where knowledge in data analysis is in demand.

-What is a graduate certificate?
+What is a Graduate Certificate?

 A graduate certificate, also called an advanced certificate, is a selection of up to five graduate level courses in a particular area of study.
-It can serve as a stand-alone credential that provides expertise is a specific topic that enhances your professional knowledge base, or it can serve as the entry point to a master's degree.
+It can serve as a stand-alone credential that provides expertise in a specific topic that enhances your professional knowledge base, or it can serve as the entry point to a master's degree.
 Some students complete an advanced certificate and apply those credit hours later toward a master's degree.

 Big Data Analytics, advanced certificate, typical course sequence